josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 A safeguarding flag says:

-“Someone may be vulnerable.”
+> “Someone may be vulnerable.”

 It does not answer:

-* did we make them vulnerable;
+- did we make them vulnerable,
-* are we still using the data;
+- are we still using the data,
-* have we stopped the exposure;
+- have we stopped the exposure,
-* have we told suppliers to stop;
+- have we told suppliers to stop,
-* are foreign actors targeting them;
+- are foreign actors targeting them,
-* are we contaminating our own risk picture;
+- are we contaminating our own risk picture,
-* are we treating targeted distress as risk sentiment;
+- are we treating targeted distress as risk sentiment,
-* are we protecting the person from the risk we helped create;
+- are we protecting the person from the risk we helped create,
-* have we provided routes to correction, deletion, withdrawal, and repair;
+- have we provided routes to correction, deletion, withdrawal, and repair,
-* has a senior official accepted ownership;
+- has a senior official accepted ownership,
-* have we checked whether this is state-threat activity rather than ordinary welfare risk?
+- have we checked whether this is state-threat activity rather than ordinary welfare risk?

 If those questions are not answered, the safeguarding flag is not protection.